Victoria’s Secret’s Martha Hunt Flashes White Bra Under Robe On Instagram

 “My first Victoria’s Secret fashion show I was really nervous.
 I was just kind of figuring it out, because there’s no rule book to tell you how to do everything.
 It kind of takes awhile to come into your own.”

-Hunt also added that “What I love about Victoria’s Secret is that they represent strong, confident and empowered women.
-And as a model, I’ve always seen that as the ultimate goal.”
+“What I love about Victoria’s Secret is that they represent strong, confident and empowered women.
+And as a model, I’ve always seen that as the ultimate goal,” Hunt also added.

-Plus, Martha noted the importance of her third VS show, which was her debut as an Angel, saying, “It was definitely different, also because I was closing the show.
+Plus, Martha noted the importance of her third VS show, which was her debut as an Angel.

+“It was definitely different, also because I was closing the show.
 So that immediately just felt like more validation.
 Like okay, I’ve arrived, I’m here.”
-Since then, the model’s continued to make her mark as a fan-favorite Angel.
+Since then, the model has continued to make her mark as a fan-favorite Angel.